Global Climate Models

 For statistical and dynamical downscaling, SNAP uses:

 - CMIP5 model outputs from the IPCC Fifth Assessment Report (AR5).
+SNAP evaluated the performance of 22 GCMs used in CMIP5.
 Outputs include the first ensemble model run under historical and RCP 4.5, 6.0, and 8.5 climate scenarios

 - temperature and precipitation data from the 30-year (1961–1990) monthly climatology at 2-km spatial resolution covering Alaska and regions of Canada

 - 771-m spatial resolution data from 1971–2000 covering only Alaska

 Historical reanalysis data are generated from a weather model that tries to replicate the weather patterns of the past across the entire spatial extent of interest.
 This approach relies upon our understanding of how regional and global weather patterns work.